orthanctechnologies/landing-page/README.md

 # landing-page

-Created a landing page for Website VOYAGEURS, practising CSS skills.
+Created a landing page for Website VOYAGEURS, CSS only.